FTRST/futurist-ssp/README.md

 ![Responding with modified HTML](https://gitlab.com/terminallyill/rust-server-side-proxy-example/-/raw/master/example_images/example_url.png)

+This project handles two pieces of the futurist framework, a server-side proxy used for [NetXplorer](https://github.com/ftrst/ftrst-netxplorer) and the quantum random number generator data stream for [Quantum Coin Flip](https://github.com/ftrst/ftrst-quantum-flip).

+Included below is details for the HTML Proxy Server for NetXplorer.
+The QRNG stream is not documented, but the code is relatively simple to read through.

 ## HTML Proxy Server

 This project acts as a middleware to extract HTML content from pages and re-serve them within a node environment.